-Attachments: Intergovernmental Agreement between SEAGO a nd City of Willcox.
+I'll look forward to answering your questions at the meeting.
+Attachments: Intergovernmental Agreement between SEAGO and City of Willcox.
 Action Requested: ☐ Information Only

-A motion to approve the Intergovernmental Agreement between SEAGO and City of Willcox.
+A motion to recommend approval of the Intergovernmental Agreement between SEAGO and City of Willcox to the Executive Board.